 The shared practices and experiences of partnerships are a source of great learning for those undertaking similar collaborations.
-In this two-hour live web event, the WHO will set the scene by providing an overview of the seven characteristics of quality of health services.
-Afterwards, we will explore the inner workings of stand-out health partnerships operating in different contexts, driven by the common goal of improving quality of healthcare services.
+In this two-hour live web event, the WHO set the scene by providing an overview of the seven characteristics of quality of health services.
+Afterwards, we explored the inner workings of stand-out health partnerships operating in different contexts, driven by the common goal of improving quality of healthcare services.

-Our speakers will cover the following:
+Our speakers covered the following:

-- WHO setting the frame:
+- WHO set the frame: